magnetar-io/strange_matter_specification/README.md

       Component_1 --> Clashes_Relationship_Routing_Error --> Component_2
   ```

-- One could capture the actual fix in the data so if it ever resurfaces on the project or project type, you have captured the knowledge of how it was previously solved.
+- One could capture the actual fix in the data so if a similar issue resurfaces on the project or project type, you have captured the knowledge of how it was previously solved.

   ```mermaid
   flowchart LR